richardred15/busy_tone_redialer/README.md

 # Busy Tone Re-Dialer
 ## A script to use the Google Hangouts Web UI to place calls automatically until they are answered by something other than a busy tone
 ### Prerequisites
-- Virtual Machine Running Windows 10
+#### On VM:
-- VM Screen Resolution of 1024x768
+- Running Windows 10
-- Chrome Installed and Logged In
+- Screen Resolution of 1024x768
-- Python 2.7 Installed
+- Chrome Installed and Logged In to Google
 - AutoHotkey Installed

 ### Setup (for control from host)